ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-07-i-sommerlyshuset.md

 We went to the museum of polar exploration, which was fascinating and sometimes very challenging.
-Reading about man's ingenuity in the mechanization of seal harvest hurt, but the section on the Nansen expedition was amazing, and seeing one of the original kayaks (from the 1890s voyage) was awesome.
+Reading about man's ingenuity in the mechanization of seal harvest hurt.
+The section on the Nansen expedition was amazing, though, and seeing one of the original kayaks (from the 1890s voyage) was awesome.
-I could have spent days in their map room - the collection of ancient and absurd maps of Norway on display was just too cool.
+I could have spent days in their map room;
+the collection of ancient and absurd maps of Norway on display was just too cool.

 ![a duck comes in to land near a small birch on the prestvannet]({{ site.image-dir }}/{{ page.slug }}/serene.jpg)

 We walked, and rode, and sat by the Prestvannet, the small lake in the center of Tromsøy.
 The lake itself is lovely and serene.
-The walking trails around it busy and social.
+The walking trails around it are busy and social.
 After riding hard to reach Tromsø, we were a bit worn out, and may not have been able to appreciate it fully.

+![H yawning really big in front of the same view as above]({{ site.image-dir }}/{{ page.slug }}/sleepy.jpg)

 We had long, lovely conversations with Ira, about books, music, Norway, hopes and dreams, travel, and the collapse of the Greek educational system.
 I hope we get to see her again someday.

-![H yawning really big in front of the same view as above]({{ site.image-dir }}/{{ page.slug }}/sleepy.jpg)

 Best of all, Ira and Jean from downstairs coordinated a little pot-luck dinner for all of us.
 H made a big pan of delicious fried rice, Ira whipped up a pot of Greek lentil soup, and Jean made pasta.